 Satisfactory (S) Progress*

-* Effective Fall 2013, the S grade will no longer be available as a permanent graduate grade.
+* Effective Fall 2013, the S grade was no longer available as a permanent graduate grade.
 Faculty and instructors should use the permanent HPLF graduate grading scale for all graduate level courses.

 No Grade (NG) Assigned

 The symbol of NG is recorded for pending Honor Court situations.
-Should a faculty member need to assign a NG grade, please contact the Registrar's Office, Records Section or submit a grade change form.
+Should a faculty member need to assign a NG grade, please contact the Registrar's Office, Records Section or the Office of Student Conduct.

 Absent (AB) Grade

-If the absence is officially excused by the instructor, the student must take the final examination at a reasonable time designated by the course instructor, in no case to exceed one year from the original examination.
+If the exam absence is officially excused by the instructor or University, the student must take the final examination at a mutually reasonable time designated by the course instructor, in no case to exceed one year from the original examination.

 Since the grade of AB is given after the deadline to change courses in that semester, a student may not retroactively drop a course where an AB was received.
 The student must complete the final exam in the timeframe expected or earn F*.